CurtisNewbie/moon-monorepo/README.md

 > [!NOTE]
 >
 > The whole setup is based on docker-compose and this project is privately hosted on my machine.
+Below includes examples of some of the configuration files.
+>
-Below is some of the configuration examples.
-Instead of using `conf.yml`, you should be using `conf-prod.yml` instead, because most of the configurations are externalized.
-The `conf-prod.yml` configuration file uses `${...}` syntax to reads values from environment variables.
+> Instead of using `conf.yml`, you should be using `conf-prod.yml` instead, because most of the configurations are externalized.

-e.g., the example below loads `rabbitmq.host`, `rabbitmq.username`, `rabbitmq.password` from environment variables `RABBITMQ_ADDR=`, `RABBITMQ_USERNAME=`, and `RABBITMQ_PASSWORD=`.
+The `conf-prod.yml` configuration file uses `${...}` syntax to read values from environment variables.
+E.g., the example below loads `rabbitmq.host`, `rabbitmq.username`, `rabbitmq.password` from environment variables `RABBITMQ_ADDR=`, `RABBITMQ_USERNAME=`, and `RABBITMQ_PASSWORD=`.

 ```yaml
 rabbitmq: